-Michael serves as a resource to clients at every stage of the business decision life-cycle, from contract formation/product development, to business practice execution and risk management and, if it comes to it, defending your actions to counter-parties, regulators and juries.
-Michael draws on his experience and relationships across a range of industries to tailor creative, cost-effective, and sound approaches to your most important legal disputes and business decisions.
+Michael draws on his experience and relationships across a range of industries to tailor creative, strategic and effective approaches to your most challenging legal disputes and business decisions.

 Michael has deep roots in the insurance and reinsurance industry, representing insurers, policyholders and reinsurers in disputes throughout the country involving significant product liability and class action exposures, professional and environmental liability, commercial property/business interruption losses, and life, health, and disability claims, and advising clients regarding coverage for emerging risks.